Majority Of Americans Say Drug Companies Should Be Held Responsible For Opioid Crisis

 But the NPR/Ipsos survey found that a majority of Americans don't accept that narrative.
 Seventy percent of those polled said even after companies pay fines and penalties, they should be forced to publicly disclose details of the role they played fueling the epidemic.

-"The American public is really looking to hold companies accountable, and they want more transparency to help stop the opioid crisis," said Newell of Ipsos.
+"The American public is really looking to hold companies accountable, and they want more transparency to help stop the opioid crisis," said Newall of Ipsos.

-Note: A previous version of this story misspelled Mallory Newall's last name as Newell.